Sponsoring Destiny Garden School

 A small donation has huge value in Kenya and you can be sure that your money, whether you are sponsoring the whole school or a named child, will go a long way towards providing a sound education for over 470 disadvantaged children.
 You can also be sure that every penny you give is sent directly to finance the school in Mombasa.

-I would like to sponsor a child - what next?
+I would like to sponsor the school, a child or a class – what next?